Home » Why You Shouldn’t Feel Guilty About a Move to Assisted Living

 The Weight of Caregiving

 Caregiving is an incredibly demanding role.
 It often requires around-the-clock attention, emotional fortitude, and significant physical exertion.
 As a caregiver, you may feel an overwhelming sense of responsibility to provide all aspects of care yourself.
-However, it’s essential to recognize that you are not superhuman.
+However, it’s essential to recognise that you are not superhuman.
 You have limitations, and it’s okay to ask for help.

 Dispelling Common Myths